 Most couples prefer to arrive earlier on Friday.
 This gives them time to settle in, and not feel rushed after a long distance travel.
 After you sign up for a weekend, we will provide you with a list of excellent accommodations for your weekend getaway, should you decide to travel.
 This marriage retreat is to focus on your relationship, your partner, and yourself.
-When you create a strong marital bond, you create a strong family.
+When you create a strong intimate bond everything just works better.

 The first portion of our work consists of learning more about your goals, and information-gathering about your marriage or relationship, with a structured interview called "The Oral History Interview."
 The Friday Night session gives both of you a chance to "warm up" for the weekend to come.

 The Oral History Interview focuses on the time you were most attached to each other -- most in love-- and leaves most couples feeling more hopeful and positive about their relationship, and it is a good way to begin your evening together during this most intimate Couples Retreat.

 Videotaping Communication Patterns (Gottman Focused only)